Mashiane/BANanoVuetifyAD3/README.md

 Before you can use the BANanoVuetifyAD3 toolset, you need to compile the BVAD3 library.
 From your *C:\b4j\workspace* folder locate and open the BANanoVuetifyAD3.b4j project folder.

 Double click to open it and then press F5 to run the B4J Project.
+DO NOT COMPILE TO LIBRARY.
 This will compile the b4xlib and automatically put it under the C:\b4j\libraries folder.

 ## Running the Kitchen Sink Demo WebApps